Cianna Murray

-Cianna Lieffers (born August 13, 1994) is a Canadian ice hockey referee in North American professional leagues and at International Ice Hockey Federation events.
-She refereed women's hockey at the 2022 Winter Olympics, and worked five consecutive Women's World Championship since 2021, including the gold-medal game in 2024.
+Cianna Murray (born August 13, 1994) is a Canadian ice hockey referee in North American professional leagues and at International Ice Hockey Federation events.
+She refereed women's hockey at the Winter Olympics in 2022 and 2026; and worked five consecutive Women's World Championship since 2021, including the gold-medal game in 2024.
 She became an American Hockey League official in 2022, and a Professional Women's Hockey League official in 2024.
 She was one of the first females to work in the Saskatchewan Junior Hockey League, the second Western Hockey League female referee, and the first in Centennial Cup history.

 Personal life and education

-Cianna Lieffers was born on August 13, 1994, in Saskatoon, Saskatchewan.
-She grew up in Cudworth as the only girl playing on her minor ice hockey team.
+Born Cianna Lieffers on August 13, 1994, in Saskatoon, Saskatchewan, she grew up in Cudworth as the only girl playing on her minor ice hockey team.
+As the middle child with two brothers, she was given the same sporting opportunities as her siblings.
 Moving to Saskatoon after finishing high school, she earned Bachelor of Human Kinetics (2017) and Bachelor of Education (2018) degrees at University of Saskatchewan.
 She taught physical education at a Saskatoon high school, then later taught at elementary schools in Warman, and Asquith.
+She married Troy Murray in 2025.